dotnet/docfx/Documentation/spec/docfx_document_schema.md

 # DocFX Document Schema v1.0 Specification

 ## 1. Introduction
 DocFX supports different [document processors](..\tutorial\howto_build_your_own_type_of_documentation_with_custom_plug-in.md) to handle different kinds of input.
-For now, if the data model changes a bit, a new document processor is needed, even most works in processors are the same.
+For now, if the data model changes a bit, a new document processor is needed, even most of the work in processors are the same.

 DocFX Document Schema (abbreviated to *THIS schema* below) is introduced to address this problem.
 This schema is a JSON media type for defining the structure of a DocFX document.
 This schema is intended to **annotate**, **validate** and **interpret** the document data.